platformio/platformio-core/docs/userguide/remote/cmd_test.rst

 to current working directory (``CWD``).

 .. option::
-    -r, --build-remotely
+    -r, --force-remote

-By default, :ref:`pio_remote` builds project on the local machine and deploy final testing firmware Over-The-Air (OTA) to remote device.
+By default, :ref:`pio_remote` processes project on a host machine and deploy final testing firmware Over-The-Air (OTA) to remote device (embedded board).

-If you need to build project on remote machine, please use :option:`platformio remote test --build-remotely` option.
-In this case, :ref:`pio_remote` will automatically deploy your project to remote machine, install required toolchains, frameworks, SDKs, etc and process tests.
+If you need to process project on remote machine, please use :option:`platformio remote test --force-remote` option.
+In this case, :ref:`pio_remote` will automatically synchronize your project with remote machine, install required toolchains, frameworks, SDKs, etc., and process project.

 .. option::